juxor/afaq/markdown/secI3.md

 Proudhon wanting a federation of _"tiny economic units"_. [**The Paris Commune**, p.
 75]

-While it may be better to cover this issue in [section H.2](secH2.html), we discuss it here simply because it relates directly to what an anarchist society could look like and so it allows us to that more fully.
+While it may be better to cover this issue in [section H.2](secH2.html) , we discuss it here simply because it relates directly to what an anarchist society could look like.

 So what do anarchists make of the assertion that we aim for _"small autonomous communities, devoted to small scale production"_?
 Simply put, we think it is